ethanholdahl/ethanholdahl/README.md

 Generally speaking, I do research in game theory, experimental, and environmental economics and I have a passion for creating interactive software for my projects.
 Consequently, I try to use Shiny (R) and oTree (Python) as much as I can in accompanying my work and as a resource in my teaching.
 I am constantly working to expand my toolset to create even more accessible and engaging educational and research content.

 Please visit my website at [EthanHoldahl.com](https://ethanholdahl.com/) to learn more about me and to check out some of my research and educational content!
-All of which, of course, is stored here on Github.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ethanholdahl&exclude_repo=oTree-Demos,oTree&title_color=004623&text_color=462300&bg_color=FFFFF&border_color=004623&icon_color=330046&hide=Procfile&langs_count=6&layout=compact)](https://github.com/ethanholdahl)